luong-komorebi/Begin-Latex-in-minutes/readme.md

 1. *LaTeX Interpreter/Compiler.*
 I am using [MiKTeX](https://miktex.org/about) for Windows.
 2. *LaTeX Editor.*
-I am using [TexMaker](http://www.xm1math.net/texmaker/) for easy editing, although any text editor can create or change a LaTeX file.
+I am using c for easy editing, although any text editor can create or change a LaTeX file.
 3. *PDF viewer.* (optional)
 Any PDF viewer out there is fine.
 This is for viewing your result.